oliverklee/ext-seminars/Documentation/EN/Installation/UpgradingFromA010xReleaseTo10x/Index.rst

 #.
 Check that the e-mails to the participants and the organizers still
    are working and still look like you want them to look.

 #.
-Many classes have been moved or renamed.
-If you are using XCLASSes,
+If you are using any seminars-related hooks or XCLASSES, update them
-   you'll need to adapt them.
+   to the new classes.

 #.
 Have a look at the new fields for event records and decide which you
    want to use.